B. Pam Ismail, Center Director and Professor, Department of Food Science & Nutrition, [email protected]

 Robert Stupar is a Professor in the Department of Agronomy and Plant Genetics at the University of Minnesota.
 He received a B.S. degree in Biology from the University of Minnesota and a Ph.D. degree in Plant Breeding and Plant Genetics from the University of Wisconsin.
 His current appointment includes 75% research and 25% teaching responsibilities.
 Dr. Stupar’s research program focuses on the genetics and genomics of legume crop species, with an emphasis on soybean.
 His group uses classical mutagenesis and modern plant biotechnology to study the functions of genes in plants, with translational applications for crop improvement.

-Aaron Lorenz, Associate Professor, Soybean Breeding and Genetics, Department of Agronomy and Plant Genetics, University of Minnesota, [email protected]
+Aaron Lorenz, Associate Professor, Soybean Breeding and Genetics, Department of Agronomy and Plant Genetics, [email protected]

 Aaron Lorenz is an Associate Professor of Soybean Breeding and Genetics in the Department of Agronomy and Plant Genetics at the University of Minnesota.
 The University of Minnesota Soybean Breeding Program develops specialty, food-type, and general-use soybean varieties adapted to the Upper Midwest.
 Dr. Lorenz’s research focuses on the optimization and application of genomics and phenomics to an applied cultivar development program.
 Additional areas of research include the mapping of genes underlying complex traits relevant to soybean production, and the development of soybean varieties adapted to new cropping systems.
 Dr. Lorenz teaches introductory plant genetics and breeding to undergraduates, and advanced plant breeding to graduate students.
 He received a B.S. from the University of Minnesota in 2002, an M.S. in Plant Breeding from Iowa State in 2005, and a Ph.D. in Plant Breeding and Plant Genetics from the University of Wisconsin in 2008.
 Following his Ph.D., he was a Postdoctoral Research Associate at Cornell University from 2009 to 2010 and an Assistant Professor at the University of Nebraska from 2010 to 2015.
 He joined the faculty of the University of Minnesota in 2015.

-Eric JB von Wettberg, Associate Professor, Department of Plant and Soil Science, University of Vermont, [email protected]
+Eric JB von Wettberg, Assistant Professor, Department of Plant and Soil Science, University of Vermont, [email protected]

 Expertise: Legume Genetics, Legume Ecology, Crop Domestication, Abiotic Stress tolerance, Improving legume nutritional value.